asecurityteam/nexpose-asset-producer/README.md

 placement of these sidecars are configured correctly internally it might be useful to check whether environment variables point to the correct external dependencies.

 An obvious external dependency would be Nexpose itself.
-Consider configuring `DEPENDENCYCHECK_NEXPOSEENDPOINT` within `docker-compose.yaml`, that way users can check whether they are able to connect to Nexpose with `/dependencycheck`(example in `gateway-incoming.yaml`).
+There is a baked in dependency check within `assetfetcher`, to which users can check whether they are able to connect to Nexpose with `/dependencycheck`(example in `gateway-incoming.yaml`).

 <a id="markdown-status" name="status"></a>